PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 $ sudo mv ./riot-v0.11.4/* /usr/share/nginx/html/
 ```

-Nope… reset nginx?
+Reset NGINX:

 `$ sudo systemctl restart nginx`

-You should be able to view and use Riot-web through your URL now, test it out.
+You should be able to view and use Riot-Web through your URL now, test it out.
 ***

 Configure TURN service: